The 20 Best Chronic Lymphocytic Leukemia (CLL) Doctors Near Me in New Haven, CT

 English

-Thomas Fynan is a Hematologist Oncology specialist and an Oncologist in Hamden, Connecticut.
+Thomas Fynan is an Oncologist practicing medicine in Hamden, Connecticut.
 Dr. Fynan is rated as a Distinguished provider by MediFind in the treatment of Chronic Lymphocytic Leukemia (CLL).
-His top areas of expertise are Paget Disease of the Breast, Angiosarcoma, Lung Adenocarcinoma, and Small Cell Lung Cancer (SCLC).
+He is also highly rated in 65 other conditions, according to our data.
+His clinical expertise encompasses Paget Disease of the Breast, Angiosarcoma, Small Cell Lung Cancer (SCLC), and Lung Adenocarcinoma.

 New Haven, CT